-- The Laurence Olivier version of Pride and Prejudice dresses all the women in mid-19th century hoop skirts, instead of the shift dresses worn by Jane Austen forty years earlier.
+- Pride and Prejudice (1940) dresses all the women in mid-19th century hoop skirts, instead of the shift dresses worn by Jane Austen forty years earlier.
 According to legend, the dresses were recycled from Gone with the Wind, the setting they're actually appropriate for.
 Word of God is that the setting was moved a few decades specifically so they could use more flamboyant costumes.

 - 300 uses the clothing conventions of ancient Greek artwork rather than period-accurate fashions, as does the original graphic novel.
 This results in more nudity than even the Greeks would be quite comfortable with.

-- In the 1947 film version of Good News (set in The Roaring Twenties), the men's costumes are roughly period-appropriate, but the women's hair and clothes are contemporary.
+- In the 1947 film version of Good News (set in The Roaring '20s), the men's costumes are roughly period-appropriate, but the women's hair and clothes are contemporary.

 - There was, at one point, an exhibit at the Los Angeles County Art Museum dedicated to Hollywood "historical" costuming, showing actual costumes from various productions.
 The three Cleopatra VII costumes (1917, Theda Bara◊; 1939, Claudette Colbert; and 1963, Elizabeth Taylor◊) were particularly fun to compare.
 Claudette Colbert's version is the least inaccurate.

 - In Auntie Mame (at least the first film adaptation), many outfits don't even try to look like the 20s or 30s.

 - The plot of the Doris Day film Tea for Two revolves around the stock market crash of 1929, but the fashions are vintage 1950.
 Made worse by the fact that the movie opens and closes years later with Doris's children going through a trunk of old clothing and laughing at their parents' Roaring Twenties outfits, which they never actually wore onscreen!

 - Braveheart, mostly for the Scots.
 Specifically, they wear the belted plaid, a piece of clothing that would not develop until several centuries later, and in a manner which is entirely ahistorical — one historian described it as the equivalent of Cromwell's Roundheads wearing modern business suits with the jackets back-to-front.